Top 18 Upcoming Indie Games You Need to Play (April 2026)

 3. Cursed Words

 Imagine a chaotic mutation of Balatro and Scrabble.
 This is a roguelike word game where you place letters on a grid to score points, but it introduces a massive mechanical twist.
-You purchase bizarre stickers and stamps that completely break the traditional rules of the board.
+You purchase bizarre stickers and stamps that completely break the board's traditional rules.
 Suddenly, spelling a simple word triggers an explosion or multiplies your score by ten.
 It takes a familiar tabletop concept and gamifies it into something dangerously addictive.

 4. Fishbowl

 This narrative slice-of-life experience is totally my vibe right now.
-You play as a young woman isolating herself in her new apartment, working from home, video-calling friends, and unpacking her childhood memories.
+You play as a young woman who isolates herself in her new apartment, works from home, video-calls friends, and unpacks her childhood memories.
 It is a beautiful pixel-art exploration of grief, modern connection, and finding magic in the mundane.
 Complete with engaging minigames, it is the perfect emotionally resonant weekend playthrough.

 5. The House of Hikmah